yvnvii/hack-the-planet/docs/index.md

 By learning best practices for designing software tools you will learn that *a lot* of scientific software is not actually very well written or designed.
-By learning a framework for writing good software you will find that you can often contribute greatly to the community of biologists by developing simple and efficient software tools.
+By learning a framework for writing good software you will find that you can contribute greatly to the community of biologists by developing simple and efficient software tools.

 #### Inspiration
 The name and design of this site is inspired by the [hit 1995 movie *Hackers*](https://en.wikipedia.org/wiki/Hackers_(film)).
 If you have not seen it, I highly recommended it (I think you can find it streaming).
-Although you will not learn to "hack" in the strict sense in this class, I do strongly promote the ethos of hacking in the sense of sitting down and hacking away at a problem until you learn to solve it.
+Although you will not learn to "hack" in the strict sense in this class, I do strongly promote the ethos of hacking in the sense of sitting down and hacking away at a problem until you learn to solve it, and in the sense of a community of hackers working together.

 Although you can learn a lot through tutorials, much of programming comes down to learning routines and muscle memory by practice.
 When you get stuck, try, try, and try again until you can find a solution that works.
 And seek help.
-Treat this course like a hackathon, meet with your colleagues to discuss and work on assignments together, to brainstorm project ideas, and to solve hard problems.
+Use google.
+And treat this course like a hackathon, chat with your colleagues to discuss and work on assignments together, to brainstorm project ideas, and to solve hard problems.
 It should be fun.

-Finally, our theme of "hack the planet" borrowed from Hackers relates well to a focus of many students in this class, which is computational biology.
+Finally, our theme of "hack the planet", borrowed from Hackers, relates well to a focus of many students in this class, which is to study biology and the environment.
 We will learn about finding, parsing, and analyzing large data sets, such as those used in genomics or biodiversity research.
-Keep this theme in mind as you work through the course.
+Keep this theme in mind as you work through the course, thinking of the type of data you want to analyze.

 <div class="mt-4 mb-4 text-center">
     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/hack-the-planet.gif">
 </div>